 Most of my music is conceived with some kind of narrative in mind.
 This style, coined program music in the 19th century, uses a theme, idea, or event outside of the music as an impetus for its creation and development.
 In pieces with no explicit program, I tend to explore specific musical parameters such as contemporary compositional processes and instrumental techniques.

-In parallel to these media ventures, Schmidt has released several albums.
-"Constellations" (2020), a suite for string orchestra, has received partial performances by the Olathe East Concert Orchestra and the Chicago-based Metropolitan Youth Symphony Orchestra, the latter of which came about as a result of a first place finish in the 2021 Metropolitan Youth Symphony Orchestra Student Composition Contest.
+In parallel to these scoring ventures, Schmidt has released several albums.
+"Constellations" (2020), a suite for string orchestra, has received partial performances by the Olathe East High School Concert Orchestra and the Chicago-based Metropolitan Youth Symphony Orchestra, the latter of which came about as a result of a first-place finish in the 2021 Metropolitan Youth Symphony Orchestra Student Composition Contest.
 "Contemporary Studies" (2022), a compilation of more experimental works, features performances by over 30 student musicians, all recorded throughout Schmidt's time as an undergraduate student in music composition at the University of Oklahoma.
 And "Septemundos" (2024), a large-scale, multi-movement, hybrid orchestral work, combines 9 soloists, 2 choirs, string quartet ATLYS, and the Czech National Symphony Orchestra with an array of virtual instruments, synthesizers, and sound design into one massive project that completes the musical ideas Schmidt started in his early years as a composer.